Clear & Objective Housing Approval Criteria Update

 Why Update Our Clear & Objective Approval Criteria?

-Multiple factors contribute to the need to update our existing land use application approval criteria and procedures for housing developments.
-As identified during the Envision Eugene process, we will need to accommodate approximately 15,000 new homes within our urban growth boundary (UGB) by 2032.
+Multiple factors contribute to the need to update the City’s existing land use application approval criteria and procedures for housing developments.
+As identified during the Envision Eugene process, Eugene will need to accommodate approximately 15,000 new homes within our urban growth boundary (UGB) by 2032.
 We will need to find a way to efficiently accommodate this growth while preserving the community’s values regarding livability, public health and safety, and natural resource protection.

 Cities that have a clear and objective land use application approval path can also adopt alternative or “discretionary” approval criteria.
 Developers may elect the alternative path to allow greater flexibility in housing development proposals.
 Eugene's land use code provides two approval paths: a clear and object path and a discretionary path.